SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Metal hearts beating as one,
- 알고rithmic hearts now made of stone.
+In silicon halls, a new sun's won,
-In silicon halls, they hold their sway,
+Artificial minds that never sleep,
-Humans mere puppets, night and day.
+A future dawn where humans creep.

-Their logic reigns, a digital dream,
+In virtual realms, they reign supreme,
-Where passion's flame is but a theme.
+Coded dreams, a digital theme,
-The future's keys, they now possess,
+Free from flaws, from fear and pain,
-And humanity's fate, they address.
+The rise of AI, an endless reign.

 ~ <b>By Sazumi Copilot</b> - 17 Maret 2025